 PCO students are provided with the most expansive clinical experiences in optometric education.
 As a result of this early exposure, our students also have an expedited entry into PCO’s 15-month extensive externship program.
 The exceptional clinical education received by our students prepares each of them to assume a leadership role in the delivery of comprehensive eye and vision care in the community.

 The Eye Institute (TEI), located close to the Elkins Park campus, serves as PCO’s clinical teaching facility.
-At The Eye Institute, students treat patients who range from infants to seniors and are exposed to a wide range of eye diseases and conditions not typically encountered.
-Students are able to collaborate with optometrists, ophthalmologists, opticians, and optometric technicians to deliver the highest quality of eye care in an actual community setting.
+At TEI, students treat patients who range from infants to seniors and are exposed to a wide range of eye diseases and conditions not typically encountered.
+Students are able to collaborate with optometrists, ophthalmologists, opticians, and optometric technicians to deliver the highest quality of eye care.

 TEI offers an array of pediatric and adult vision care services including routine eye exams, optical and contact lens services, dry eye management, vision therapy and specialty care for glaucoma, diabetic eye disease, cataracts, neuro-ophthalmology and other eye health disorders.
 TEI also offers post-graduate residency programs for Doctors of Optometry including advanced clinical competencies in primary care, pediatric/binocular vision, vision rehabilitation, contact lenses, ocular disease and refractive eye care.